wp-plugins/1silex4wp/readme.txt

 **Substitute your worpress theme by a Flash template**

-* visible only by Flash enabled browsers - *search engines or phones will see your blog normally*
+* visible only by Flash enabled browsers - *search engines or portable phones will see your blog theme*
 * keeps the *posts and comments* of your WP blog unchanged.
 The database is not modified at all.
 Keeps comments related functionnalities.
 * keeps *the structure of your WP blog*: posts, categories, tags, pages, archives, start page...
 * use WP URL rewrite and adds a *deep linking system*